belkosyak/repo-search-app/.aicontext/STYLING_IMPLEMENTATION_PLAN.md

 ## Overview

-This plan outlines the implementation of responsive styling using Tailwind CSS, Headless UI components with Catalyst UI for default styling, semantic HTML improvements, accessibility enhancements, and dark/light mode toggle functionality.
+This plan outlines the implementation of responsive styling using Tailwind CSS, DaisyUI components for default styling, semantic HTML improvements, accessibility enhancements, and dark/light mode toggle functionality.
 The connected internal browser will be used to validate changes throughout the implementation process.

 ---